antmicro/kenning/README.rst

 * ``ModelWrapper``-based class that implements model loading, I/O processing and optionally model conversion to ONNX format,
 * ``ModelCompiler``-based class for compiling the model for a given target,
-* ``RuntimeProtocol``-based class that implements communication between the host and the target hardware,
 * ``Runtime``-based class that implements data processing and the inference method for the compiled model on the target hardware,
 * ``Dataset``-based class that implements fetching of data samples and evaluation of the model,
-* ``build/report-directory``, which is the path where JSON with benchmark results and benchmark plots will be saved,
+* ``./build/google-coral-devboard-tflite-tensorflow.json``, which is the path to the output JSON file with performance and quality metrics.

-* ``report-name``, which is the name of a given benchmark.
+In case of running inference on remote edge device, the ``--protocol-cls RuntimeProtocol`` also needs to be provided in order to provide communication protocol between the host and the target.
+If ``--protocol-cls`` is not provided, the ``inference_tester`` will run inference on the host machine (which is useful for testing and comparison).

 The remaining arguments come from the above-mentioned classes.
 Their meaning is following: